NovelCraft/Documentation/protocol.md

 }
 ```

-## Update Player Information
+## Update Player Status

 ### Clientbound

-When a player's information is updated, the server will send a packet to the client.
+When a player's status is updated, the server will send a packet to the client.

 ```json
 {